yasirroni/thesisdtetiugm/README.md

 ## How-to-use

-1. Read the detailed information in `thesis_template.tex`.
+1. Read the detailed information in `main.tex`.

-1. In case some `.sty` (packages) files are not available in your TeX installation, just copy the required one from the `packages/` directory into `main/` (side by side with `thesis_template.tex`).
+1. In case some `.sty` (packages) files are not available in your TeX installation, just copy the required one from the `packages/` directory into `main/` (side by side with `main.tex`).
 Hopefully, this will help beginner users.

 1. In case the following `pgfplots` compatibility error occurs,